 - Add the tomatoes and cilantro.
 Cook for a further 2-3 minutes while stirring and breaking up the tomatoes with a spoon.
 (Or simply use a potato masher to make quick work of crushing the tomatoes!)

-- Add the rice, taco seasoning, and cilantro.
+- Add the rice and taco seasoning.
 Stir well.

 - Add the chicken broth, chicken, salt, and pepper.